megapossy/creedandbear/README.md

 Use superuser@creedandbear.com to be able to login.
 I disabled auth gaurds by always adding a superuser@creedandbear.com user.

 ## Note on Build Bundle
-Faker added about 1mb to the bundle.
+Faker.JS added about 1mb to the bundle.
 Its being used when getting users.
 Will be removed if fake data is not needed anymore.

 ## Project Setup